Frequently Asked Questions

 How do I apply for admissions?

-Applications must be submitted through the Law School Admissions Counsel.
+Applications must be submitted through the Law School Admissions Council (LSAC).

 What is included in a complete application?

-A current Law School Admissions Test (LSAT) score.
+A current Law School Admission Test (LSAT) score,

 Two current letters of recommendation minimum (dated on or after March 1, 2016).
-We will accept up to three letters.
+The Law Admissions Office will accept up to three letters, and

 What is the application deadline?